29. Travel,Meetings and Related Expenses

 29.3.10.1 Advance request

-In the event that an honorarium should be paid, it is necessary for the requester to apply by submitting an Honorarium Request through the ERP System in advance and to receive approval from the pertinent budget holder and the Travel Expense Team of Procurement and Supplies Section.
+In the event that an honorarium should be paid, it is necessary for the requester to apply by submitting an Honorarium Request through the ERP System in advance and to receive approval from the pertinent budget holder and the Travel Expense Team.

 29.3.10.2 Amount of Honorarium